leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/cloth.rst

    The area to apply deformation falloff to the effects of the simulation.
    This setting is a factor of the *Simulation Limit* and is shown as a dashed line around the cursor.

+.. _bpy.types.Brush.use_cloth_pin_simulation_boundary:

+Pin Simulation Boundary
+   Lock the position of the vertices in the simulation falloff area to avoid artifacts and create a softer transition with with unaffected areas.

 .. _bpy.types.Brush.cloth_deform_type:

 Deformation